ucsb-ds-capstone-2022/ucsb-ds-capstone-2022.github.io/_sources/class/contacts.md

-# Teams and Contacts

-## Project Sponsors and Organizations
+# Project organizations, sponsors, and mentors

-Projects are co-advised by their respective project sponsors and mentors (alphabetical order).
+Projects are co-advised by their respective project sponsors and mentors.
+Listed in alphabetical order by organization.

 | Organization | Sponsor | Mentor
 |---|---|---|